 At Curology, we believe skincare should not just be about health, but also about simplicity — whether that’s the number of steps in your routine or the number of ingredients in your product’s formula.
-So this summer, we researched the best sunless tanners and best self tanners — read on to hear about our picks!
+So, we researched the best sunless tanners and best self tanners — read on to hear about our picks!

 When it comes to tanning lotions, be on the lookout for the ingredients denatured alcohol and, our favorite frenemy, coconut oil.
 Many tanning lotions contain denatured alcohol, which tends to be overly drying.
 Additionally, many sunless tanners contain coconut oil, which might smell delicious, and might also clog your pores imperceptibly.
 While some people can use products with these ingredients without issues, if you’re concerned about skin irritation, I’d recommend avoiding them.